 Hazard reduction burn in Werakata National Park

-The National Parks and Wildlife Service (NPWS) in conjunction with the NSW Rural Fire Service and NSW Fire and Rescue will be conducting a hazard reduction burn in Werakata National Park north of Cessnock on Sunday 2 May and Monday 3 May, weather permitting.
+The NSW National Parks and Wildlife Service (NPWS) will be conducting a hazard reduction burn in Werakata National Park, starting on Thursday 3 August, weather permitting.